 I'm the cofounder (and previously CTO) of Frontdoor, an app set out to make apartment hunting easier.

 I was in charge of developing the first version of Frontdoor and improving it for the next 1.5 years.
-I built a product that was used by over 5k users and available in multiple cities by the time I stepped down.
+I built a product that was used by thousands of users and available in multiple cities by the time I stepped down.

 My role at Frontdoor allowed me to wear multiple hats: backend, database, DevOps, frontend.
 I developed our RESTful API running on Node.js, our databases, the integration with third-party services (retrieving listings from partners, analytics, email integrations, etc), deploying and maintaining a product / staging / development environment.
 I was also in charge of breaking down the features and product roadmap into concrete tasks for our team of engineers, and making sure that nothing is blocking them from moving forward with their tasks.